imartinez921/versify_full-stack/README.md

 ## [Versify](https://versify-idm-402fcc1678c6.herokuapp.com/) is a clone of the Spotify web client but with a darker and starry undertone.
 ### Versify provides a very similar user experience to Spotify online, with a focus on Afropop and R&B genres.
-(Note: All music is for non-commercial use as this is a private project.)
+(Note: All music is for non-commercial use as this is a private project and, though hosted, receives no external traffic.)
 ## To play: [Live Demo](https://versify-idm-402fcc1678c6.herokuapp.com/)
 ## To read: [Versify Wiki](https://github.com/imartinez921/versify_full-stack/wiki)